ajcvickers/ajcvickers.github.io/_posts/2011-03-31-configuring-database-initializers-in-a-config-file.md

 I often call SetInitializer as part of my test fixture setup code such that whatever test(s) I choose to run I know that the appropriate initializer will have been set.
 <h2>Setting an initializer in app.config/web.config</h2>
-Calling SetInitializer can be okay for tests, but what if I’m building an app and want one initializer in my development environment, a different one for my test environment, and initializers disabled entirely when in production?
+Calling SetInitializer can be okay for tests, but what if I'm building an app and want one initializer in my development environment, a different one for my test environment, and initializers disabled entirely when in production?
 You could do this by making sure that different code gets compiled/run in each case, but that can get cumbersome and error-prone.
 A better solution is to leave the code unchanged but setup different config files for each environment, just like you might do for connection strings to development, test, and production databases.

 This is the basic syntax for setting an initializer in your config file: